 Simply put, learning in bite-sized chunks caters to our working memory’s capacity.
 While there is much debate about shrinking attention spans, most studies agree that the human brain isn’t exactly wired to maintain a single focus for several hours.

 To give our minds a better chance to absorb information, microlearning course modules address one learning objective at a time.
 And the most effective modules will present the content in a variety of ways and repeat the key messages as the content is consumed.
 Therefore, learners are easily able to understand what they’re learning and what is being asked of them.
 Research has also shown that if students are repeatedly required to answer questions at the end of each module, they retain 20 percent more information than they would remember had they completed a test after consuming an entire course’s worth of content.

 What’s great about this type of content is that you don’t have to reinvent the wheel in order to create it.
 In reality, you can repurpose much of the course collateral you already have in play.
 Many eLearning courses—whether they’re for internal training, professional development or Continuing Education—can take a long time, as well as a big budget, to produce.
-In contrast, concise microlearning assets can be extracted from current online manuals, webinars and presentations and then reworked into succinct video clips.
+In contrast, concise microlearning assets can be extracted from current online manuals, webinars, presentations, virtual events and then reworked into succinct video clips.